Brett Freeman, Principal here at Woking College. Welcome to our College.

 Government & Politics

 The first year is an introduction to the political system in Britain.
 This means you will study the beliefs and values of political parties and how elections are contested.
 The working of the political institutions such as the Cabinet, Parliament, political parties and elections will be evaluated and students will have the opportunity to discuss and analyse political concepts such as democracy, freedom and rights.
-The main focus of the second year will be American politics.
+The main focus of the second year will either be American politics or global politics, depending on the interests and specialisms of students and teachers.

 What skills will I develop?